 Consultant ophthalmic (eye) surgeon

-Scott Robbie is a consultant ophthalmic surgeon at Guy’s and St Thomas’ NHS Foundation Trust.
-He joined the team in 2017 and specialises in cornea, cataract, external diseases and refractive surgery.
-He has over 20 years’ experience in ophthalmology.
+Scott Robbie has been a consultant ophthalmic surgeon at Guy's and St Thomas' NHS Foundation Trust since 2017.
+He has over 20 years' experience in ophthalmology.

-Scott trained at Moorfields Eye Hospital NHS Foundation Trust where he completed two years of advanced corneal surgical training and a further two years as a consultant in cornea, cataract and external diseases.
-He obtained further experience as a visiting surgeon at University of Iowa Hospitals in the United States in 2015.
+Scott was a consultant in cornea, cataract and external diseases at Moorfields Eye Hospital NHS Foundation Trust for 2 years.
+He was a visiting surgeon at University of Iowa Hospitals in the United States in 2015.

-Scott was selected as one of the eye surgeons responsible for providing care to athletes in the Athlete’s Village at the London 2012 Olympics and Paralympics.
-He maintains a broad research interest that encompasses novel therapeutics and intraocular lens technologies.
+Scott was one of the eye surgeons responsible for providing care to athletes in the Athlete's Village at the London 2012 Olympics and Paralympics.

 Education and training

-- Cert LRS (certificate of laser refractive surgery, Royal College of Ophthalmologists)
+- Ccertificate of laser refractive surgery, The Royal College of Ophthalmologists

 - BSc experimental pathology (University of London)

-- Novel therapeutic approaches to corneal disease, including gene, stem cell-based therapies and laser eye surgery techniques
+- New therapeutic approaches to corneal disease, including gene, stem cell-based therapies and laser eye surgery techniques

-- Collaborative work with GlaxoSmithKline and the University of Bristol on new treatments for ocular neovascularisation and inflammation
+- New treatments for ocular neovascularisation and inflammation

-- Three years of advanced specialisation in the medical and surgical management of complex corneal and external eye disease, corneal transplantation and cataract at Moorfields Eye Hospital
+- The medical and surgical management of complex corneal and external eye disease, corneal transplantation and cataracts

 Scott Robbie has over 50 conference presentations and over 38 scientific publications.